AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/DocumentVersions/AppendDocumentVersionInformation_1.md

 DocumentVersions.AppendDocumentVersionInformation Method (CAEXFileType, String, String, String)
 ===============================================================================================
-AutomationML 2.1 APIThis function sets the DocumentVersion information for a referenced document.
+This function sets the DocumentVersion information for a referenced document.
 If DocumentVersion information about the same document Identifier already exists, this DocumentVersion information is replaced.

   **Namespace:**  [Aml.Engine.AmlObjects][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)